Brewery Creek and Reavers Lane - Natural Hazard Review

 Hi, It would be great to know why the properties at the cul de sac end of Hilton Place are not within the study area.
 The area studied contains a diversity of home owners & occupants, including young families attending nearby schools etc. Will there be clear separated risk levels identified? it seems the far right of the area studied is further away than some of the areas that are NOT in the area studied. (ie hylton place cul de sac) Thanks for any clarification

-jojo asked over 2 years ago
+jojo asked about 3 years ago

 Hi there - for your question.
 The properties on Hilton Place are not included in the study area as these are on lower lying land that is not part of the overall alluvial fan landform.
 The Hilton Place land was rezone Business Mixed Use as part of Stage 1 of the District Plan review, which was notified in 2015.
 We have clear separated levels of risk identified, and only part of the area under review is subject to elevated areas of risk.